Exercise Is Medicine®

 Exercise Referral Specialist

-During Exercise is Medicine®, you work with a degreed fitness profession who is certified through a NCCA recognized agency.
+During Exercise is Medicine®, you work with a degreed fitness professional who is certified through a NCCA recognized agency.
 You begin by taking a fitness assessment that helps you and your trainer develop a customized exercise plan and set goals.
 You then learn how to safely and correctly perform certain activities and get the most benefit from them.

 Throughout the eight-week program, your fitness coach, encourages and supports you.
 He or she updates your doctor each week on your progress and successes.